morinlab/lymphopedia/CYP4F22.md

 ## Overview

-Due to minimal support in the [original primary data](CYP4F22#cyp4f22-expression) and subsequent studies, mutations in this gene are very unlikely to be relevant in BL.
+Due to minimal support in the [original primary data](CYP4F22#representative-mutation), [low expression in BL](CYP4F22#cyp4f22-expression) and no mutations reported in subsequent studies, this gene is very unlikely to be relevant in BL.

 ## History